Sculptural Lighting

 By James Rivera

-Bold industrial design with exposed Edison bulb.
-Powder-coated steel with brass hardware.
+Bold industrial design with an exposed Edison bulb.
+Powder-coated steel and brass hardware, hand-built by James Rivera.
+Hardwired install, 16″ tall.

 Organic Form Floor Lamp